vijnasu/lab-digital-sensors-arduino/README.md

     ```
 ### Disable Node-Red service

-** Please be sure to disable the Node-Red service running on your Gateway!**
+** If Node-Red is enabled on your Up2 Board then please be sure to disable the Node-Red service running on your Gateway!**

 *   The IP address that you see on the LCD screen is a Node-Red flow running on boot, since Node-Red uses the device resources through ttyACM0 node it is required to stop it before we run our C programs